Originally Published on 16th February 2016

 To set up an auto-run loop, open your interactive world map [M], then hold the [ALT] key and right-click the first point of the loop.
 You can continue to hold [ALT] and add extra points in the route, or end the loop by placing your mouse over where your character is currently standing, then right-clicking whilst holding [ALT].
 The loop should turn green when you mouseover your characters position.
 You can now close the map again by pressing [M] then hold [T] to auto-run.

-You do not start off with the Magnifying Glass and will unlock it at around level 20.
+You may not start off with the Magnifying Glass and it might only unlock at around level 20.

 Grinding vs. Questing